WanShanJie/Hackathon-2-2023-Grp51/README.md

 ## How to play the Game
 1. Start the game by selecting **"Start New Game"** from the game menu.
 2. The storyline will start and you're prompted to choose a hero by entering the corresponding number(1-3).
-In this case, you can selecte one hero based on their background and abilities
+In this case, you can select one hero based on their background and abilities
 4. After selecting your hero, you will be presented with options in the game menu.
 Choose **"Continue the adventure"** to proceed.
 5. The game will describe the setting and present you with a scenario, in this case, encountering a Goblin in the forest (A first try to encounter a moster: beginner tutorial).
 6. Choose a move to attack by entering the corresponding number from the list of available moves.